zhaopapers/DICE/README.md

 ## Environment set up
-installing Anaconda, you can create a virtual environment named DICE and install the required packages based on the environment.yml file using the following command:
+Installing Anaconda, you can create a virtual environment named DICE and install the required packages based on the environment.yml file using the following command:
 ``` Python (version 3.10.9)
 ``` Anaconda
 conda env create -f environment.yml